mattmarcello/lab/docs/getting-started.md

 ## Importing Components

-A react component created outside of Lab can be imported to Lan.
+A react component created outside of Lab can be imported to Lab.
 You can view them side-by-side and with different example props.

 To import a component, select the `File > Import Component` menu item.
 Navigate to a component within the same folder as your project to select a component for importing.